-1 (1) Requirements to ensure at a minimum that cannabis and cannabis products sold 2 for human consumption do not contain contaminants that are injurious to health and to ensure 3 correct labeling; 4 (2) That testing shall include, but not be limited to, analysis for residual solvents, 5 poisons, or toxins; harmful chemicals; dangerous molds or mildew; filth; dangerous pesticides and 6 fungicides; heavy metals; and harmful microbials, such as E. coli or salmonella; 7 (3) Threshold levels for each contaminant listed in subparagraph (2); 8 (4) Providing that in the event that test results indicate the presence of quantities of 9 any substance determined to be injurious to health, such cannabis and cannabis products shall be 10 immediately quarantined and immediate notification to the commission shall be made.
-The 11 contaminated product shall be documented and properly destroyed; 12 (5) That testing shall also verify THC and other cannabinoid potency 13 representations for correct labeling; 14 (6) That the commission shall determine an acceptable variance for potency 15 representations and procedures to address potency misrepresentations; 16 (7) Potency limits for cannabis products, after consultation with and approval of the 17 cannabis advisory board including a public hearing specifically related to the topic of potency; 18 (8) Allowances for remediation of cannabis and cannabis products whose test results 19 are in excess of established thresholds; 20 (9) Minimum testing requirements for an effective cannabis and cannabis product 21 quality assurance program for cannabis cultivation facilities, limited manufacturers, and cannabis 22 product manufacturing facilities; and 23 (10) That the commission shall determine the protocols and frequency of cannabis 24 testing by a cannabis testing facility.
-25 (s) Reasonable health and safety restrictions on cannabis accessories that may be 26 manufactured or sold in New Hampshire, including a prohibition on any vaporization device that 27 includes toxic or addictive additives.
-The commission may prohibit types of vaporizers that are 28 particularly likely to be utilized by minors without detection, but may not completely ban or 29 unreasonably restrict the manufacture or sale of vaporization devices.
-30 (t) Restrictions on where a cannabis establishment may be located, consistent with the 31 provisions of this chapter; provided that nothing shall prohibit a cannabis establishment from being 32 located at a facility that, at the time of application, is a location licensed to engage in activity as 33 alternative treatment center under RSA 126-X. 34 (u) Rules governing changes in ownership and changes in location for cannabis 35 establishments, provided that until a cannabis establishment has been fully operational for at least 36 12 months, no more than 35 percent of the original ownership interest can be transferred.
-The 37 commission may grant exceptions for good cause, such as the death of an individual owner.

-(v) Procedures and notices relating to all recalls of any products.(w) A requirement that any label, and for certain products where appropriate, include a

-3 standard, recognizable symbol that a product contains cannabis or THC.
+(4) Providing that in the event that test results indicate the presence of quantities of any substance determined to be injurious to health, such cannabis and cannabis products shall be immediately quarantined and immediate notification to the commission shall be made.
+The contaminated product shall be documented and properly destroyed;

+- 1 (5) That testing shall also verify THC and other cannabinoid potency 2 representations for correct labeling; 3 That the commission shall determine an acceptable variance for potency representations and procedures to address potency misrepresentations; 4 5 (7) Potency limits for cannabis products, after consultation with and approval of the 6 cannabis advisory board including a public hearing specifically related to the topic of potency; 7 (8) Allowances for remediation of cannabis and cannabis products whose test results 8 are in excess of established thresholds; 9 (9) Minimum testing requirements for an effective cannabis and cannabis product 10 quality assurance program for cannabis cultivation facilities, limited manufacturers, and cannabis 11 product manufacturing facilities; and 12 (10) That the commission shall determine the protocols and frequency of cannabis 13 testing by a cannabis testing facility.
+14 (u) Reasonable health and safety restrictions on cannabis accessories that may be 15 manufactured or sold in New Hampshire, including a prohibition on any vaporization device that includes toxic or addictive additives.
+The commission may prohibit types of vaporizers that are 16 particularly likely to be utilized by minors without detection, but may not completely ban or 17 18 unreasonably restrict the manufacture or sale of vaporization devices.
+19 (v) Annual mandatory training and continuing education required or recommended for 20 licensees, which shall include, but not be limited to, training on checking photo identification and for 21false identification.
+22 (w) Requirements that cannabis retail outlets stock cannabis products, including flower, 23 with low and moderate amounts of THC and that they be at least as prominently displayed as high 24potency products or therapeutic grade cannabis products.
+25 (x) Restrictions on where a cannabis establishment may be located, consistent with the provisions of this chapter.
+26 27 Rules governing changes in ownership and changes in location for cannabis 28 establishments, provided that until a cannabis establishment has been fully operational for at least 29 12 months, no more than 35 percent of the original ownership interest can be transferred.
+The 30 commission may grant exceptions for good cause, such as the death of an individual owner.
+31 (z) Procedures and notices relating to all recalls of any products.
+32(aa) A requirement that any label, and for certain products where appropriate, include a 33 standard, recognizable symbol that a product contains cannabis or THC. - II.
+Privacy Protections.

-- (x) A prohibition on the manufacture and sale of cannabis infused alcoholic beverages. - 4 5
+(bb) A prohibition on the manufacture and sale of cannabis infused alcoholic beverages.